bfelger/bfelger.github.io/pages/resurrecting-rom/topic-01-cpp.md

 >
 > Please, consider it required reading.
 I was going to copy-and-paste a quote, but the whole thing is too dense with good insight to pick just one passage.

-Now, C++ is an OOP-_enabled_ language, not an OOP-_enforced_ language.
+Now, C++ is an OOP&ndash;_enabled_ language, not an OOP&ndash;_enforced_ language.
 So you can port ROM and leave OOP to the wayside; and indeed, that is precisely what I would do if I did such a thing.
 C++ is, at heart, "mult-paradigm".
 It does not set out to enforce purity in any one programming philosophy.

 In my option, good C++ code should do likewise.